 Now That You’re a CPA in Virginia

-Kudos to you!
 You are now a fully licensed Virginia CPA!
 Consider joining the American Institute of CPAs (AICPA).
 The AICPA offers its members continuing professional education opportunities, professional development, professional guidance, networking opportunities and discounts on office supplies and shipping services, among other benefits.
-Virginia’s local state professional accounting societies to consider joining include the Virginia Society of Certified Public Accountants and the Accountants Society of Virginia.
+Virginia’s local state professional accounting societies offer many of the same benefits and include the Virginia Society of Certified Public Accountants and the Accountants Society of Virginia.

 You might also want to think about specializing in a sub-discipline of accounting.
-In Virginia, CPAs specialize in budgeting analysis, tax services, financial planning, auditing, forensic accounting, and information systems are among the specialities CPAs pursue.
+In Virginia, budgeting analysis, tax services, financial planning, auditing, forensic accounting, and information systems are among the specialities CPAs pursue.